Jenseits1/sorting-visualizer/README.md

-# Sort No Jutsu 🧙‍♂️ - Sorting Algorithm Visualizer
+# Sort no Jutsu 🧙‍♂️ - Sorting Algorithm Visualizer

-Sort No Jutsu is an interactive sorting algorithm visualizer built to help you visualize how different sorting algorithms work.
+Sort no Jutsu is an interactive sorting algorithm visualizer built to help you visualize how different sorting algorithms work.
 It provides a seamless, engaging experience for users to learn and understand sorting algorithms through live visualization.

 ## ✨ Features ✨